 To return to the original analogy to the movie “The Big Short”, this shit bubble is different than the housing bubble.
 When the housing bubble burst, the average person suffered.
 In this case, it is the unburst bubble that keeps affecting the average person negatively.

-Reasons are giving why Africa is not like the rest of the world.
-Like it is a mysterious other.
-All based on false premise.
+Mythological reasons are giving why the African continent is not like the rest of the world.
+All based on false premises.

 This bubble has to burst before sustainable progress can take place.

 The good news is that it is happening.
 Especially African economists have begun airing their critical voices.

 It is scholars and the general audience in the Western world that have to wake up.
 Some Western scholars have begun to crush the numbers.
 Actually, a few began to air critique decades ago, but it appears nobody was listening.
 I hope this time, that the critics can have a positive impact.
 At least, we should begin to look at the statisticians, to assist local governments in improving the quality of the work.
 The African think tank, the Afrobarometer has already cited Jerven’s work, why their Lived Poverty Index is better than using the numbers used to calculate poverty and inequality in African countries than GDP and GNI.

 Why accept a bubble in the first place?

 In the movie, the banks did not care about the distorted numbers, not because they were stupid, but because they did not care.
 It also turned out for good reasons.
 When the housing bubble burst, they were bailed out by the taxpayers.

 When it comes to the shit bubble about information on Africa, I honestly do not think, that journalists, economists, and governments are that cynical.
 But it is also a fact, that the predominant part of people engaged in the usage of poor numbers are not affected if a project or strategy fails.